Skip to main content

 Without being physically in the same room as your student, you must send clear instructions to learners (and their parents) so they can access their TTRS account and carry out modules independently.
 You can copy and paste the following into an email and guide them through the process over a video messaging platform.

-Please visit the TTRS website and log in to your account using your username and password at www.ttrsonline.com
+Please visit the TTRS website and log in to your account using your username and password: www.ttrsonline.com

-We have researched tools used by other teachers and tutors and found these are some of the most widely used platforms to enable students and tutors to see each other during virtual lessons.
-Please note you should consider safety settings for any video/ meeting tools you use.
+We have researched tools used by other teachers and tutors and found that Zoom is one of the most widely used platforms to enable students and tutors to see each other during virtual lessons.
+Please note that you should consider safety settings for any video/ meeting tools you use.

 Zoom